GS90/addFC/README.md

 The workbench is under development.

-Testing is performed on stable versions of FreeCAD.
+Testing is performed on stable versions (0.20 and 0.21) of FreeCAD.

 __Potential sheet metal issues when working in version 1.0...__